 When compared to the Drop shot, the Tokyo rig is more flexible.
 The rig is hooked up on a swivel wire, allowing for a lot more play when in the water.
 The drop wire is substantially smaller, meaning that the rig floats closer to the bottom, while still maintaining that float.

-Comparing the Tokyo to the Texas rig, the Tokyo has a lot more versatility.
+Comparing Tokyo rig to the Texas rig, Tokyo rig has a lot more versatility.
 It is small enough to get into the places that the Texas Rig is really good for and also has an additional benefit of a swivel and bottom weight that allows it to float freely rather than just sitting on the bottom.